ac812/mcb-python/_sources/data-types.md

 **Level:** {octicon}`star-fill;1em;sd-text-warning` {octicon}`star;1em;sd-text-warning` {octicon}`star;1em;sd-text-warning`

-In this exercise we are going to explore the values and types of variables after performing oerations on them.
-Watch the values of these variables in PyCharm as you proceed through the exercise.
+In this exercise we are going to explore the values and types of variables after performing operations on them.

 Perform the following tasks:
 1. Create two variables `a` and `b` and assign them the value of `10`.